 What would you do with a one day in Brooklyn itinerary?
 Are you ready to start booking your hotel in New York City right now?
 How can someone be smart enough to design the Brooklyn Bridge and still think pouring water on your foot can cure gangrene?
-And just how many depressing stories did I put in this article?
 Please leave your thoughts below!

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY have a one day in Brooklyn itinerary.
 And there’s a million other things to do in New York City.

 Want to spend Christmas in New York?
 What about 24 hours in Manhattan?
 How about the Bronx?
 Or the best museums in Manhattan?
 In (gasp!)
 Staten Island?
 I’ve got you covered here!

 […] a million other things to do in New York City.
 Want to spend 24 hours in Brooklyn?
 With the Brooklyn Bridge?
 What about 24 hours in Manhattan?
 How about the Bronx?
 Or the best museums in Manhattan?
 In […]

 […] enough how lucky Kilkenny is to have its own castle smack in the middle of town.
 In my hometown NYC we just have Belvedere Castle, and Mr. Belvedere doesn’t even live […]

 […] a million other things to do in New York City.
 Want to see New York in a Day in Brooklyn?
 With the Brooklyn Bridge?
 In New York City for Christmas?
 How about New York in a Day in the Bronx?
 In (gasp!)
 Staten […]